fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Remove-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmDataLakeAnalyticsDataSource** cmdlet removes a data source from an azure_2 Data Lake Analytics account.
+The **Remove-AzureRmDataLakeAnalyticsDataSource** cmdlet removes a data source from an Azure Data Lake Analytics account.

 ## EXAMPLES